Jay5759/CS3700-Intro-to-Database-System/README.md

 ## Course Description

-This repository contains assignments and projects completed for **CS3700: Introduction to Database Systems**.
+This repository contains assignments completed for **CS3700: Introduction to Database Systems**.
 The course provides a comprehensive introduction to the foundational concepts, models, and techniques used in modern database systems, with a focus on the relational model and practical implementation using SQL.

 ## Topics Covered